-Ever wondered to return the soonest to one of your favorite destination?
+Ever wondered to return the soonest to one of your favorite destinations?
 Ever listened to the “take me back” voice shouting inside your head?
 You know the “feels” right?

 But here I am again writing for my second Quirino province experience.
 I really never expected that I would be back after a month of my solo travel in this province.
 This time, I introduced the province’s beauty to the first tour group, together with my longtime travel buddy, Ella (@iamellaenchanted).
 We were a group of nine.

-We left Pampanga late night and spent our night on the road, traversing the undulating and bumpy road of AH26 Highway (AH means Asian Highway) passing the boundaries of Nueva Ecija and Nueva Viscaya.
+We left Pampanga late night and spent our night on the road, traversing the undulating and bumpy road of AH26 Highway (AH means Asian Highway) passing the boundaries of Nueva Ecija and Nueva Vizcaya.
 Our first and only road stop was in Sta.
-Fe, Nueva Viscaya.
+Fe, Nueva Vizcaya.
 The moment we slid open the van’s door, cool air drenched our skin.
 Brrrrr!
 Are we in Baguio?

 QUIRINO, HERE WE COME!

 We arrived in Quirino as the first rays of the sunrise burst from the horizon.
 There was a thick fog blanketing the vast plains of Diffun municipality as you enter the province, obscuring the rolling hills that would welcome you.

 Few minutes passed and we are parked on the doors of the Provincial Tourism Office.
 We arrive a bit early and decided to warm ourselves up by walking to the Capitol Building.

 THE UNEXPECTED WALKING TOUR